How does chronic pain after hernia surgery occur?

 We also see patients that complain of a hard mass in their groin and have pain from a mesh plug that was inserted into the internal opening of the inguinal canal (internal ring).
 As can be seen in the picture here, taken during during laparoscopic surgery, the mesh plugs not only block the hernia opening, but constantly poke the intestine through the thin peritoneal membrane separating the two.
 As you can imagine, this patient experienced chronic pain after his hernia surgery.

 Non-mesh hernia repairs have the distinct advantage of not leaving a large piece of mesh against nerves.
 However, the trade off is that there will be a higher incidence of the hernia returning (hernia recurrence), necessitating additional surgery.
 One of the confounding factors about non-mesh repairs is that they are generally only performed by high volume hernia surgeons, and likely have better results because they are performed by hernia specialists rather than the average general surgeon who performs many different types of operations.

 Why are posterior – Pre-peritoneal – hernia repairs better?

-Recent data has shown that posterior mesh repairs – Open Pre-peritoneal, Laparoscopic or Robotic have a lower incidence of chronic pain than the more traditional mesh repairs.
+Recent data has shown that posterior mesh repairs – advanced open preperitoneal repair, laparoscopic or robotic have a lower incidence of chronic pain than the traditional mesh repairs.
 This is intuitively obvious since the posterior repairs avoid 2 out of the 3 common nerves entirely, unless a fixation tack is used.
 For the past 15 years Dr. Reinhorn has performed over 2000 of the posterior mesh repairs with a minimal incidence of chronic pain.
-He first performed these under general anesthesia using sophisticated laparoscopic equipment and later learned how to do the same repair without the need for general anesthesia.
-It is important to learn what your unique options are by speaking with a qualifies hernia doctor.
+He first performed these under general anesthesia using sophisticated laparoscopic equipment and later learned how to do the same repair without the need for general anesthesia and through one small incision in the groin.
+It is important to learn what your unique options are by speaking with a qualified hernia doctor.